WYRipple/ExpSeek/doc/expseek_documentation.md

 ---

-### 5.2 Stage 1: Offline Knowledge Base Construction
+### 5.2 Stage 1: Offline Experience Base Construction

 All six steps are uniformly orchestrated by `run_build_kb.sh`.
 Before running, please edit the variables at the top of the script: